 Here the law is summarised in relation to those HMOs which do not require an HMO licence.

-Properties with five or more occupants and three or more storeys are subject to HMO licensing.
+Properties with five or more occupants are subject normally to HMO licensing.
 This section explains the detailed rules.

 This applies in those areas which were subject to old style HMO registration schemes under the old legislation.

 Selective licensing applies in designated areas where there is low demand and/or anti social behaviour.
 This section explains how selective licensing operates.

 In this section the procedure for applying for a licence (whether an HMO licence or a selective licence) is explained.